dgraph-io/dgraph4j/README.md

 In such cases, you can use a `CommitNow` field in `Mutation` object to indicate that the mutation must be immediately committed.

+The `IgnoreIndexConflict` flag can be set to `true` on the `Mutation` object to not run conflict detection over the index, which would decrease the number of transaction conflicts and aborts.
+However, this would come at the cost of potentially inconsistent upsert operations.

 ### Run a query
 You can run a query by calling `Transaction#query()`.
 You will need to pass in a GraphQL+- query string, and a map (optional, could be empty) of any variables that you might want to